yatinlakkaraju123/uber-clone-dapp-v2/README.md

 •	We are using Metamask Browser Extension to work with Ethereum

 •	We use the Google Map API to display maps and calculate distances between locations.
 This is used to determine the optimal route for carpooling and calculate the fare for the ride.

+How to use:

+Register:

+There are two ways to register:
+•	As a Driver
+•	As a Customer